BrightID/BrightID/README.md

 ---
 ## Contribute

-If you're interested in contributing, please [start a new Issue](https://github.com/adamstallard/brightside/issues) and we'll add you to the conversation.
+Check out our [open projects](https://github.com/adamstallard/brightside/projects).
+Or [start a new Issue](https://github.com/adamstallard/brightside/issues) and we'll add you to the conversation.

 ## Discuss